Gerroll/Time-Manager/list_routes.md

 - add one user to one team
 - del one user from one team
 - get team list from userID (managerID)
-# TODO - get workingTime averge team daily/weekly over given periode
+- get workingTime averge team daily/weekly over given periode
-# TODO - get workingTime user daily/weekly over given periode
+- get workingTime user daily/weekly over given periode
 - get dashboard of userID